Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 ~~~
 {: .output}

-When Pilon finishes the end of the file will contain something like:
+When Pilon finishes (aroud 20 mins) the end of the file will contain something like:
 ~~~
 Writing updated contig_86_pilon to pilon.fasta
 Writing updated contig_90_pilon to pilon.fasta